aviationinterviews.com

 FREE NetJets pilot interview information and gouge

-3. May 28, 2025 I applied for the NetJets First Officer position and received an email about one week later inviting me to schedule an interview.
+I applied for the NetJets First Officer position and received an email about one week later inviting me to schedule an interview.
 The scheduling system was flexible — it's possible to reschedule if needed.
 Interview Day: I showed up well-groomed, clean-shaven, wearing a suit and tie.
 That’s just how I believe you should present yourself when you're given the chance to sit in front of an organization like NetJets.
-I studied a lot of the material shared here on...
-Continue reading this interview experience
+I studied a lot of the material shared here on AviationInterviews, but the most important thing I can say is this: know yourself, and know whether your mindset and values truly align with theirs.
+Their core pillars are Safety and Service.
+They’re not just looking for pilots — they’re looking for the right kind of pilot.
+I come from the airline world, and I made it clear that I genuinely want to fly corporate....
+Continue Reading this Interview Experience

 11. Feedback from: Tess D